kirill7785/AliceFlow/Readme.md

 [![Watch the video](https://github.com/kirill7785/algebraic-multigrid-method/blob/master/picture/Diod.png)](https://yadi.sk/i/3AicztJ3sbb97Q)

+## Classical Algebraic Multigrid Method (CAMG)

 The rate of convergence of many matrix inversion methods can be significantly increased by using a technique called "multigrid".
-The multigrid process involves performing early iterations on a fine grid, and later, iterations on nested more coarse ìvirtualî grids.
+The multigrid process involves performing early iterations on a fine grid, and later, iterations on nested more coarse ‚Äúvirtual‚Äù grids.

 The results are then transferred back from the coarse grids to the original fine grid, more detailed.
 From a numerical point of view, the multigrid approach offers a significant advantage.
 For a given grid of a specific finite size, iterative methods are effective only at reducing errors, which have a wavelength of the order of a grid step (a tetrahedron edge in tetra meshes, a hexahedron edge in hexa dominant meshes).
 Thus, while shorter wavelengths errors disappear rather quickly, errors with a longer wavelength (on the order of the size of the computational domain) disappear very slowly (catastrophically slowly).
 The Multigrid method avoids this problem by using a number of coarse grids (they are nested in the original detailed grid as matrioshka) so that the available components of the error vector with a long wavelength are short-wave (easily suppressed by the usual iterative smoother method) on coarse grids from the nesting hierarchy.
 In order to avoid the need for coarse-mesh meshing of geometry using a number of different grid steps, we use the Algebraic multigrid method